The Transformer Module 12a 5 min ▶ Narrated

 Why −∞ and not 0?

 If you set masked positions to 0, then e^0 = 1 — they still contribute a non-zero weight after softmax.
 Using −∞ means e^(−∞) = 0, giving exactly zero weight.
 This is mathematically precise and computationally efficient.
-In practice, implementations use a very large negative number like −10,000 rather than true −∞ to avoid NaN values in floating point arithmetic.
+The old BERT-era trick of substituting −10,000 for infinity is historical: modern code uses the dtype's minimum value or true −∞, and FlashAttention kernels handle causal masking internally without materialising a mask at all.

 Encoder vs decoder masking